ArmanMollaei/ca-system-overview/README.md

    This repository contains the core containerized application code.
 It holds the Dockerfiles, application source code, and related configuration files needed to build and deploy the application to Azure Container Apps (ACA).

 3. **[ca-azazure-template](https://github.com/ArmanMollaei/ca-azazure-template)**:
-   This repository contains the Azure Resource Manager (ARM) templates used to provision Azure resources such as Azure Container Registry (ACR), Azure Container Apps (ACA), and the ACR service connection.
+   This repository contains the Azure Resource Manager (ARM) templates used to provision Azure resources such as Azure Container Registry (ACR), Azure Container Apps (ACA), and the Azure Devops service connection.
 The templates define the infrastructure needed for the application.